9 Important WordPress Website Maintenance Tasks To Perform Regularly

 6. Optimize the Images

+Revitalize your WordPress websiteโ€™s performance with regular image maintenance.
 The images that you upload with content may take longer to load.
 Well, this can decrease the page loading time of your site and also the user engagement.
 You need to pay special heed to the image size on your site.
-Compressed format of images is perfect for your site.
-There are special plugins and tools available that help you to compress the images according to your site.
+The compressed format of images is perfect for your site.
+There are special plugins and tools available that help you compress the images according to your site.

-Smush Image Compression and Optimization WordPress pluginWP Smush is the best plugin that helps you to optimize your image according to the content and media of your site.
-Perfect image size cuts backloading time and improves your site’s speed and performance.
+WP Smush is the best plugin that helps you optimize your image according to the content and media of your site.
+A perfect image size cuts backloading time and improves your siteโ€™s speed and performance.

 7. Fix 404 Errors on Your Site

 404 errors can be caused by various reasons.
-On WordPress, a misspelled URL, caching problem or issue with domain name server can cause it.
+On WordPress, a misspelled URL, a caching problem or an issue with domain name server can cause it.
 Even when the web page is not available, it can cause this problem.
 You can fix this error by examining the points of 404 errors on your website.

 This will help you show users a personalized message or redirect them to another web page.
 Track the changes to fix 404 errors on your site.
-You can do this after every four months as a part of your WordPress maintenance task.
+You can do this every four months as part of your WordPress maintenance task.

 8. Pay Attention to Safety and Security

-As WordPress is an open-source platform, its vulnerable to malware and hack attacks.
-Along with good content and theme optimization, it’s important to pay attention to safety too.
+As WordPress is an open-source platform, it is vulnerable to malware and hack attacks.
+Along with good content and theme optimization, itโ€™s important to pay attention to safety too.
 Even if you install security plugins or change your password often, your site is vulnerable to attacks.
 You can also manually look for errors or unusual activity on your site.

 Sucuri Security WordPress plugin

 Install firewall safety for your website to prevent hack attacks.
-Sucuri Security is a great plugin that provides overall security to your website.
-It’s important that you take a backup on a regular basis to keep your site safe.
-If there is a problem with hacking, you can restore your site to previous settings.
+Sucuri Security is a great plugin that provides overall security for your website.
+Itโ€™s important that you take a backup on a regular basis to keep your site safe.
+If there is a problem with hacking, you can restore your site to its previous settings.

 9. Perform a Full Maintenance Routine

-It’s best to perform a full maintenance routine of your site after every six months.
-This will not only improve your site’s overall performance but also optimize it in the best possible way.
-You can perform this task by putting your website in the maintenance mode.
-But, do this when your site traffic is the lowest.
+Itโ€™s best to perform a full maintenance routine on your site every six months.
+This will not only improve your siteโ€™s overall performance but also optimize it in the best possible way.
+You can perform this task by putting your website in maintenance mode.
+But do this when your site traffic is the lowest.

-Most people perform comprehensive WordPress website maintenance tasks in the night so that there is no inconvenience to the visitors of the site.
+Most people perform comprehensive WordPress website maintenance tasks at night so that there is no inconvenience to the visitors of the site.
 You can start by testing the page speed along with the broken links.
-Check all the spams from the comment section and remove them.
-Remove all the unused plugins or tools that you don’t use.
+Check all the spam in the comment section and remove it.
+Remove all the unused plugins or tools that you donโ€™t use.

 To sum up,

 Every website needs maintenance and performing a check for your WordPress site is not so difficult.
 You can take time out and schedule a check for your website.
-Performing a maintenance task after every four months can keep your site in a good shape.
+Performing a maintenance task every four months can keep your site in good shape.

-It’ll help to improve the speed and overall functioning of your WordPress website.
-It’s important to fix errors with a maintenance task.
-If you have time constraints, you can also run a quick check for your WordPress site.
+Itโ€™ll help to improve the speed and overall functioning of your WordPress website.
+Itโ€™s important to fix errors with a maintenance task.
+If you have time constraints, you can also run a quick check on your WordPress site.
 The idea is to optimize your site so that it gets a higher rank and good traffic.

 1. An excellently written article, if only all blogger offered the same level of content as you, the internet would be a much better place.
 Please keep it up!.
 Great tips, I would like to join your blog anyway.
 Waiting for some more review.
 Thank you